 Pensacola, FL 32502

-The Assistant U.S. Trustee and his staff are employees of the U.S. Department of Justice; they are not employees of the Federal Judiciary or the U.S. Bankruptcy Court for the Northern District of Florida.
+The Assistant U.S. Trustee and her staff are employees of the U.S. Department of Justice; they are not employees of the Federal Judiciary or the U.S. Bankruptcy Court for the Northern District of Florida.
 Their contact information is located here and on the Trustee Information page of this website simply for your convenience.

 Debtors may choose to “reaffirm” certain debts.
 A reaffirmation is an agreement between the debtor and the creditor which states the debtor will remain liable for the debt and will repay all or a portion of the money owed, even though the debt would otherwise be discharged in the bankruptcy.
 In return, the creditor agrees that it will not repossess or take back the property so long as the debtor continues to pay the debt.